Punjabi Muslims: Early period

 At the advent of Islam in the seventh century, Punjab was part of Takka kingdom.
 By then, Buddhism had declined in Punjab after the fall of the Kushans, and had largely disappeared by the turn of the 10th century.
 Several scholars have identified Takka kingdom with the kingdom of al-Usaifan, whose king is reported by al-Biladhuri to have converted to Islam during the reign of Caliph al-Mu'tasim.
 However, Islam as a political power got introduced via southern Punjab only after the 8th century Umayyad conquest of Sindh.
-The first Muslim state in Punjab was the Emirate of Multan, established in 855 after the disintegration of the Abbasid Caliphate.
-In the 11th century, Muslim conquered northern Punjab after the defeat of the native Hindu Shahis by the Ghaznavids.
-The city of Lahore emerged as a thriving city, rivalling Ghazni and effectively acted as a second capital of the empire.
+The first Muslim state based in Punjab was the Emirate of Multan, established in 855 after the disintegration of the Abbasid Caliphate.
+In the 11th century, Muslim conquered northern Punjab after the defeat of the Odi Shahi dynasty by the Ghaznavids.
+The city of Lahore became a cosmopolitan city, rivalling Ghazni and acting as a second capital of the empire.

-In Punjab, conversion to Islam occurred mostly amongst pastoralist or agricultural groups that were not integrated into the Hindu Varna social class hierarchy, such as Jats, who were known to Muslims as Zutt.
-The tribes of the Bar region would be contacted by Sufi mystics like Fariduddin Ganjshakar over the centuries and converted to Islam, albeit a syncretic form.
-The Gakhars of the Pothohar Plateau were noted for their martial capabilities and gradually converted to Islam.
+In Punjab, conversion to Islam occurred mostly amongst pastoralist or agricultural groups that were not integrated into the Hindu varna social class hierarchy, such as Jats, known in Arabic as Zuṭṭ.
+Sufi mystics played a major role in the propagation of Islam among the tribes of the Bar region, albeit in a syncretic form.
+The Gakhars of Pothohar were noted for their martial capabilities and gradually converted to Islam.